Tencent/omi/site/src/docs/en/update.md

 this.update()
 ```

-You can also pass parameters to decide whether to ignore attributes and force updates:
+You can also pass parameters to decide whether to ignore attributes in html mode and force updates:

 ```js
 this.update(true)